Rotator Mk1 - SARCNET

 Description

 Here is the draft of our original article which appeared in the May 2016 edition of Amateur Radio magazine.
-Warning: The Mini Satellite-Antenna Rototor is not suitable for unattended operation or permanent outdoor installation.
+Warning: The Mini Satellite-Antenna Rotator is not suitable for unattended operation or permanent outdoor installation.
 Any malfunction can cause harm or serious damage.

 This is the original version.
 A cheaper version is shown below.
 You can even mix and match components if you like.
 All prices shown in Australian dollars and were correct in 2018.